It can be frustrating when you try to connect to a server and it says “Cannot connect to server. Please try again”.

 UDP (User Datagram Protocol) and TCP (Transmission Control Protocol) have some technical differences.
-UDP supports faster connections, it is used when speed is desirable and error correction is not necessary.
+UDP supports faster connections.
+It is used when speed is desirable and error correction is not necessary.
 For example, UDP is frequently used for live broadcasts and online games.
-On the other hand, TCP supports more stable connections and is harder for network administrators to block.
+On the other hand, TCP supports more stable connections and makes it harder for network administrators to block.

 5. Change Internet Service Provider (ISP)